My Sister Eileen (1942 film): Critical reception

 In his review of the DVD release of the film, Steve Daly of Entertainment Weekly graded it B+, calling it "a screwball spleenfest, pitching gag after fastball gag."
 He added, "While the tone is farcical, there's an edge to the movie's depiction of single-gal city life."

 Awards and nominations

-Rosalind Russell was nominated for the Academy Award for Best Actress but lost to Greer Garson in Mrs. Miniver.
+Rosalind Russell was nominated for the Academy Award for Best Actress at the 15th Academy Awards but lost to Greer Garson in Mrs. Miniver.

 Adaptations in other media

-Aherne, Russell, and Blair reprised their parts on the Lux Radio Theater adaptation of My Sister Eileen on July 5, 1943, and again on The Screen Guild Theater adaptation on October 18, 1943.
+Brian Aherne, Russell, and Blair reprised their parts on the Lux Radio Theater adaptation of My Sister Eileen on July 5, 1943, and again on The Screen Guild Theater adaptation on October 18, 1943.

 On May 18, 1946, My Sister Eileen was again adapted as a radio play on Academy Award Theater, in recognition of Russell's Oscar nomination.
 Russell and Blair reprised their parts.